dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 > [!IMPORTANT]
 > Identity verification must be complete before you can publish apps through Google Play.

-Once your Google Play Developer Account has been created you'll be able to publish apps to Google Play.
+Once your Google Play Developer account has been created you'll be able to begin the process to publish an app to Google Play.

 For more information, see [Register for a Google Play Developer account](https://support.google.com/googleplay/android-developer/answer/6112435?hl=en-GB#zippy=) on support.google.com.

 ## Create your app in Google Play Console

-After you've created your Google Play Developer account, you'll need to create an app and set it up using Google Play Console:
+After you've created your Google Play Developer account, you'll need to create an app in Google Play Console:

 1. Login to your [Google Play Developer account](https://play.google.com/apps/publish).
 1. In **Google Play Console**, on the **All apps** tab, select the **Create app** button: